 The 'El Mocambo' show on March 31 1984 was recorded and shot for video.
 Some of the songs ended up as b-sides on singles and 'Under The Stars' on Attic's re-release of 'The Lee Aaron Project'.

-Whatever happened to the video no one seems to know?
+Copies of the video was given to at least Chrysalis Records who at the time were interested in signing Lee.
 If you happen to have the video.
 I would be extremely interested in a copy.

 Chrysalis Records were interested in signing Lee for the American market in 1984.

 The video for 'Metal Queen' was rated R by the BBC in England and banned entirely in Australia.